FollowTheProcess/cli/README.md

 ## Project Description

-`cli` is a simple, minimalist, zero-dependency yet functional and powerful CLI framework for Go.
+`cli` is a simple, minimalist, yet functional and powerful CLI framework for Go.
 Inspired by things like [spf13/cobra] and [urfave/cli], but building on lessons learned and using modern Go techniques and idioms.

 ## Installation